Sign In to Add to Cart

 More Course Details

 Presenters summarize the forces reshaping suburbs. and identify essential economic development, policy, mobility, affordable housing, and governance steps to equip suburbs to address equity and inclusion.
-They describe experience helping suburbs develop inclusive economic development strategies that support a wide spectrum of job opportunities.
-Learn strategies for making common ground into inclusive public places, supporting a new of mixed-income neighborhoods, and inviting a broad spectrum of jobs and investment that are welcomed by suburbs that traditionally oppose jobs outside of landscaped office parks.
+They describe their experience helping suburbs develop inclusive economic development strategies that support a wide spectrum of job opportunities.
+Learn strategies for making common ground into inclusive public places, supporting a new mixed-income neighborhood, and inviting a broad spectrum of jobs and investments that are welcomed by suburbs that traditionally oppose jobs outside of landscaped office parks.